MathisJANKOVIC/Memory-Game/README.md

 - Local server with Apache PHP and MySQL

 ## Configuration
-    1. Download and extract the zip or clone the project on your local server directory
+- Clone the project
-    2. Run your local server
+- Run your local server
-    3. Import database.sql on your server
+- Import `database.sql` on your server
-    4. Adjust connexion info in highscore.php line 2
+- Adjust connexion info in `highscore.php` line 2